 This feast also commemorates the recovery of the Cross by the Emperor Heraclius in 629, against apparently insuperable odds, after the vast Persian army carried the precious relic off in 614.
+It was on this day that he marched in triumph to the great acclaim of the people with the precious cross on his back through the gates of Constantinople.

 As valuable as it is, the earthly relic of the Cross is the not, of course, the main event, but reminds us of a far deeper and lasting truth: The timeless sacrifice of the Son of God on that wooden instrument of torture and death, which in a paradoxical way becomes the arbor vitae, the tree of life, the sign of His infinite love, the ladder to heaven, a sign transcending space and time, extending to all humans who have lived, and ever will.
 The Cross is also a sign of the love we must have for each other, a love even to lay down our lives for the sake of love.